alanazinkin/GameEngineAndAuthoring/README.md

     * Assumed that each level was discrete and that users would play one level at a time rather than progressing through a series of continuous levels.
 This simplified the process of level progression by removing the need to store the next level within each file.
+   * Assumed that Editor and Engine would only be connected through the level files themselves rather than directly at runtime.
+This assumption led us to create two versions of GameObject data, GameObject for the Engine and EditorObject for the Editor.
+This resulted in duplicated code and unnecessary extra conversions and more work.

 * Known Bugs:

 * Features implemented:
+   * Users can play a variety of games and create their own games within the editor

 * Features unimplemented:
+   * Users cannot select prefabricated events
+   * Events must be recreated for each object rather than applied from a shared event system

 * Noteworthy Features:
+   * Networked players
+   * AI ChatBot assistant
+   * Prefabricated Editor objects
+   * Editor Sprite Sheet Parser

 ### Assignment Impressions